putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 If the creatures were in league with the Rebels, they certainly were not acting like it.
 No one had been in to question him.
 No typical Rebel procedures.
 No threats.
 Nothing.
 No, this felt like something else.
 Exactly what, though …

 He had no idea exactly what the creatures even were.
 The pre-mission briefing had mentioned something of them them in passing.
 Troopers on patrol had seen creatures about a meter tall, covered in fur.
 The first reports were even laughed off as paranoid hallucinations.
 “You’ve been on this shithole planet too long.
 You’re seeing tiny Wookiees.”
-But a few days ago, one had wandered a bit too close the the shield generator facility.
+But a few days ago, one had wandered a bit too close to the shield generator facility.
 A barrage of fire by three squads of the Empire’s most elite stormtroopers failed to bring it down.

 The Empire’s official assessment was that whatever the creatures were, they seemed to avoid any kind of contact.
 They were highly primitive and offered no signs of advanced intelligence.
 They were of course subject to the Empire, but not at all worth contacting, let alone conquering.
 The Empire was certainly correct on that count, the lieutenant thought.
 His contempt at being captured by such a useless foe only grew at the thought.